Nostalgia-Therapies-LTD/JakeKielmeyer.github.io/GitWorkFlow.md

 # Git Work Flow

-After you clone the Master Branch Run these commands in the beginning, after cloning the master branch. git config –-global rerere.enabled true git config –-global pull.rebase.enabled true
+After you clone the Master Branch Run these commands in the beginning, after cloning the master branch.
+-git config –-global rerere.enabled true
+-git config –-global pull.rebase.enabled true

 When you Start Working
 - Make a new branch for your work